Yivani/YivColor/README.md

 - A visual status indicator
 - Quick settings controls
 - Access to the full settings panel
+- A "Color History" view listing recently detected colors with copy-on-click and a toolbar action to clear history

 ### Status Bar Integration